Shresth500/Workshop/README.md

 - End of training - Capstone project

 ## Assignments
+- Oct 9
     - How to rotate an image by 90 degrees.
 How to make an image larger (2x).
     - Create classes like so and apply on some elements like images
         - `scale-2x` - should double the size of the element
         - `rotate-90` - should rotate the element (either clockwise or anti-clockwise)
     - What does target attribute of link do?
     - What is SEO?
         - What best practices should we follow wrt images and links for SEO?
     - 5 other types for `<input type="______" />`
     - EXERCISE: checkbox and radio demo

+- Oct 10
+    - How to select a element by the attribute it has - select images that have an alt text provided, select all links whose href is https://google.com
+    - Find out how + and ~ combinator work